attadje/py-cardano-explorer/README.md

-### Transaction stake pool registration and update certificates
+### Transaction Stake Pool Registration And Update Certificates

 Obtain information about stake pool registration and update certificates of a specific transaction.